 It’s crucial you set yourself up with systems to manage your workflow, whether you use a blog calendar or other programs to help.
 Here are just a few that can help you with your blogging workflow:

-Asana is a task management tool which allows you to assign tasks and due dates, and it also allows you to schedule as far out as necessary to stay ahead with your blogging.
+Asana is a task management tool that allows you to assign tasks and due dates, and it also allows you to schedule as far out as necessary to stay ahead with your blogging.

 BlogStomp is a tool to help you get images prepared beforehand.
 If you outsource photo editing to ShootDotEdit, you can take the Lightroom Catalog you received back and export your images from Lightroom to BlogStomp.
 This will save you time, especially when you are uploading blog posts on a weekly basis.